 Just shortly after Destruction Bay is where some of the worse roads started.
 Even though we got here after the usual 5pm work day, we still had to sit and wait to be led by pilot cars through the construction zone.

 Water trucks make the rounds to help keep dust down by spraying water on the road which improves visibility.
-The side effect is the only trucking accident registered so far and that whatever moisture and dirt that becomes airborne starts to build layer upon thin layers of dried mud all over the rig.
+The side effect is that whatever moisture and dirt that becomes airborne starts to build layer upon thin layers of dried mud all over the rig.

 It could have been a lot worse but we are now so close to Alaska we can taste it.
 By the end of today, we will have taken our Airstream to all of the 49 states that we can drive to.
 Saggy bottoms and all.